 After arriving in Airlie Beach, transfer to the marina and embark on a maxi yacht which will be our home for the next three days.
 Set sail to a secluded cove in the Whitsunday Islands where you will drop anchor for the night.

 The sailing route today allows us to follow part of Captain Cook's route up through the Whitsunday Islands.
-There is the option for certified divers to scuba dive.
 Again we drop anchor in a secluded bay for the night.

 After three days at sea, we sail back to Airlie Beach for a night on land in a local beach hostel.
 Feel free to relax by the pool at the end of the day.